department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-05-Evidence-Submission/research-findings.md

 > “This is good…Everything I saw is an improvement over where we are.” – P12

-**Participants were able to navigate the evidence request flow without much difficulty.**
+### 2. Participants were able to navigate the evidence request flow without much difficulty.

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool, DSP: Notifications

-Veterans did not have much trouble with the evidence submission flow.
+None of the participants had trouble identifying that they had a request, and that they needed to take action to fulfill the request.

-A couple Veterans said they would use the Files tab to add evidence.
-This might result in delays in processing, so we need to iterate on the design to figure that out.
+Two Veterans said they would use the Files tab to add evidence.
+This might result in delays in processing, so the next design iteration needs to solve for this so that Veterans don’t make that mistake.

-A couple Veterans wanted more information about why they were getting this particular request.
+A couple Veterans mentioned they wanted more information about _why_ they were getting this particular request.

 > “This feels like they were ‘right on it.’
 Because it shows the dates when this was needed and the deadline to submit it.” – P7

 > "They're giving me what I need to do, when I need to get it turned in, and a way for me to turn it in, so that the VA can make a decision...Had I not known there was something for me to do, my 179 days would be a lot longer." – P9

-**Participants like seeing the “Recent activity” section because they like clearly seeing that the VA is taking action to gather necessary information for the claim.**
+### 3. Participants are reassured by the “Recent activity” section because it tells them that the VA is taking action to gather necessary information for the claim.**

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool, DSP: Notifications